johnbayko/hicp/docs/hicp.rst

   If specified, this is used by these components:

   "selection"
     A list of items.
 Items consist of an item ID and a text ID for display.
+The user agent must be able to display only 255 items.

     List items are separated by <end-of-line> sequences - the attributes header itself is terminated by an <end-of-line> sequence.
 This makes the string a